Using a Single-Parity-Check to Reduce the Guesswork of Guessing Codeword Decoding: Introduction

-Skipping guesswork is an encouraging idea for GCD.
+Avoiding unnecessary guesswork would be desirable for complexity reduction of GCD.
 The \ac{SLVA} has been explored for GRAND \cite{PC_GRAND} to accelerate decoding by skipping guesswork.
 One disadvantage of the \ac{SLVA} is that it requires extra computation to determine what guesswork to skip.
 By comparison, the guesswork skipping proposed in \cite{rowshan2022constrained} requires a single parity computation on the received hard-decision bits, with no other online computation.
-The power consumption for ORBGRAND with even codes (and therefore \ac{SA-GCD}) is therefore lower than for a \ac{SLVA}-driven technique for skipping guesswork.
+As a result, in a circuits implementation, the energy and latency for ORBGRAND with even codes (and therefore \ac{SA-GCD}) would likely be lower than for an \ac{SLVA}-driven technique.

-\Ac{SA-GCD} exploits codebook structure to execute GCD with no \ac{BLER} degradation and no extra power consumption from \ac{SLVA} computation.
-It reduces GCD guesswork by up to a factor of 2 at \acp{SNR} where complexity is high, and it operates with the power-efficient, integer-operation-based ORBGRAND generator.
-The proposal can be read as an analogy to the even code proposal in \cite{rowshan2022constrained}.
-This work's primary contribution beyond mixing ideas from \cite{ma2024guessing} and \cite{rowshan2022constrained} is the deeper understanding that comes from a perspective in which the code is jointly decoded by ORBGRAND and GCD on components of a concatenated code.
+\Ac{SA-GCD} reduces GCD guesswork by up to a factor of 2 at lower \acp{SNR}.
+This development can be understood as an exploitation of properties of the landslide generator \cite{duffy2022_ordered,ORBGRAND_low_power} and the even code observation in \cite{rowshan2022constrained} as applied to GCD \cite{ma2024gcd}, but with a twist where further understanding comes from a perspective in which the code is jointly decoded by ORBGRAND and GCD on components of a concatenated code.

-This work is organized as follows: Section \ref{section:problem_setting} describes the setting and code structure in which \ac{SA-GCD} offers gains over ORB-GCD.
+This paper is organized as follows: Section \ref{section:problem_setting} describes the setting and code structure in which \ac{SA-GCD} offers gains over ORB-GCD.
 Section \ref{section:proposal_description} describes \ac{SA-GCD} and explains why the complexity gains arise.
-Section \ref{section:results} provides numerical results for experiments in which \ac{SA-GCD} is directly compared to the basic ORB-GCD.
-Section \ref{section:conclusion} summarizes this work and suggests a natural future research direction.
+Section \ref{section:results} provides numerical results for experiments in which \ac{SA-GCD} is directly compared to the ORB-GCD.
+Section \ref{section:conclusion} summarizes this work.